Your complete guide to visiting the Belize Barrier Reef

 Best places to stay while visiting the Belize Barrier Reef

 Belize is a relatively small country, but there are hundreds of accommodation options available to those visiting Belize Barrier Reef.
 On the mainland, Placencia is fast becoming a popular place for visitors to begin their reef exploration adventures.
 There are a number of resorts, hotels and marinas located in this quaint village.
+It’s less touristy than the coast in the north and has a laid-back vibe and fewer crowds.

 Other options include stays on the cayes located near the most popular snorkeling and dive sites, including Ambergris Caye, Caye Caulker and Thatch Caye.
 While this can be an appealing option for some, there can be limited dining and transportation options while staying on some of the smaller cayes.